Tech Not Guns: Using Technologies to Keep Schools Safe

 Mental Health Apps

 There now appears to be an app for just about everything and this includes teen mental health. eLearning Inside News recently reported on Austin-based, woman-led edtech company, OneSeventeen Media.
-While not only designed to deal with incidents of school violence, OneSeventeen Media’s solution aims to provide real-time emotional digital triage for distraught students well before their feelings escalate into damaging reactions.
-In short, the company’s apps aim to promote safer and more inclusive learning environments for all students.
-Specifically, the apps have been designed to assess emotional and mental states and help students process their emotions, understand their behaviors, and deal with their peers’ emotions and behaviors before things get out of control.
+Not exclusively designed to address school violence, OneSeventeen Media’s solution also offers a type of affective triage to students before their emotions escalate and threaten other students or the school.
+The app is designed specifically to evaluate students’ emotional and mental standings.

 Tracking and Mapping Systems

 Another emerging category of technologies focused on school safety are designed to share tracking and mapping data with administrators and other stakeholders, including potentially first responders.
 PikMyKid was first designed to mitigate end-of-day dismissal chaos by showing where parents or caregivers are parked.
 However, as the app has evolved, it has also started to add applications.
-In 2017, the app rolled out a new feature for teachers and staff: a panic button.
-In short, when a school employee spots a threat, they can now press a button on the PikMyKid app, which immediately alerts 911 and any other important contacts.
-But the founder of PikMyKid, Pat Bhava, thinks that apps and specifically, AI-based technologies may even be able to do more to protect kids in schools.
+In 2017, the app rolled out a new feature–a panic button for school staff.
+Now, when staff spot a potential threat, they can use PikMyKid to call 911 or other authorities.

 Using AI to Stop Shootings Before They Happen